 Can You Take Melatonin With Alcohol?

 No, you can’t.
 Not only for it is unsafe and has potentially dangerous effects but also because the alcohol reduces the natural amount of melatonin in the body, making the melatonin supplement less effective.

 Another thing is even if this combination didn’t cause you to have any side effects, it is still unsafe for it gives a higher risk of accidents and loss of consciousness.

 Right after drinking, no for alcohol and melatonin can interact which may cause harmful effects, making it unsafe.

 But 2-3 hours after drinking or even more depending on the amount of alcohol you took, you can.
 This way, you don’t have to worry about the side effects of this combination.

-Taking melatonin and alcohol together causes a couple of effects, and some of those are drowsiness, dizziness, and increased anxiety.
+Mixing melatonin and alcohol together causes side effects like drowsiness, dizziness, and increased anxiety.
 It may also cause complications and affect the liver.

 Apart from that, alcohol interferes with the effectiveness of the melatonin supplement.
 Lastly, it increases the risk of accidents and loss of consciousness.
-Therefore, taking them together is highly inadvisable and unsafe.
+Therefore, taking melatonin and alcohol together is highly inadvisable and unsafe.